ParthChandanPC/Puzzle/README.md

 ## Dead Ends
 There are 2 dead ends to this puzzle , which are given in form of false hints and clues .
 The first one is deadend.html page which is linked with quiz1.
 It is just a normal page with a message telling the user that this page got nothing.
-The second one is page clue_clue.html that has several links to confuse the user.
-But actually this page has no hints to the answer.
-This page is linked to page quiz5.html and can be accessed by clicking on 'Page' hyperlink.
+The second one is page lol.html that has no hints to the answer.
+This page is linked to page quiz6.html and can be accessed by clicking on 'ME' hyperlink.

 ## Quizes and Answers
-Quiz 1: View the source code of the page to find the first clue.
-Answer: The answer is Rocky.
-Quiz 2: Find the person from hints.
-Answer: The answer is Salman Khan.
-Quiz 3: Scan the QR code.
-Answer: The answer is playing chess.
-Quiz 4: Solve the riddle in the image
-Answer: The answer is electricity
-Quiz 5: What is Mary+Mary equals to?
-Answer: The answer is Summary.
-Quiz 6: What English word retains the same pronunciation, even after you take away four of its five letters?.
-Answer: To see the hint, type a+c+e or b+d+f in the second input box and submit.
-Then open the link which show an image of a queue.
-Therefore,the answer to the question is Queue .
+Answer 1: Pete
+Answer 2: Donald Duck
+Answer 3: Goofy
+Answer 4: Pluto
+Answer 5: Minnie Mouse
+Answer 6: Mickey Mouse
 END: Claim Gift
 Solution: Click on the button to claim gift.